la-cc/terraform-azure-aad-app-grafana/README.md

 # Introduction:

-The module is used to deploy azure over terraform with a default setup (Infrastructure as Code).
+The module is used to deploy azure app-registration for grafana sso over terraform with a default setup (Infrastructure as Code).

 # Exmaple Use of Modul: